Impacts and benefits of e-Learning

 With the immense improvement of mobile networks in the past few years and the increase in telecommuting, taking all the awesome features of e-learning on the road is a reality with smartphones and other portable devices.
 Technologies such as social media are also transforming education rapidly.
 Generally, learning is expensive, time consuming and the results can also vary.
 E-learning has been trying for years now to complement the way we learn to make it more effective and measurable.
 The result now is that there are a number of tools that help create interactive training courses, standardize the learning process or inject informal elements to otherwise formal learning processes.
 Several e-learning trends can give us a clear view of the future of e-learning and how learning tools will be shaped.

 Personalized Learning is the tailoring of pedagogy, curriculum and learning environments to meet the needs and aspirations of individual learners.
 Personalization is broader than just individualization or differentiation in that it affords the learner a degree of choice about what is learned, when it is learned and how it is learned.
-This may not indicate unlimited choice since learners will still have targets to be met.
+This may not indicate unlimited choice, since learners will still have targets to be met.
 However, it may provide learners the opportunity to learn in ways that suit their individual learning styles and multiple intelligences.

 E-learning is on the rise because it evidently has benefits over conventional or traditional learning.
-Faster and easier learning experience is the need of time.
+A faster and easier learning experience is the need for time.
 It allows students to get through the material at their own pace, and without having to wait for others e-learning participants can learn almost five times more material.
 In the past years, e-learning has increased in popularity.
 There are many benefits to e-learning for both the learners and the organizations that encourage their staff to do so.
 For companies looking to train employees, online courses are an affordable, time-effective way to increase knowledge.

 Author: Peter Van Kazin Ayittah (Full Stack Developer & Digital Trainer | Member, Institute of ICT Professionals Ghana)